Big question: What is the hardest rule to officiate?

 Before the season, ESPN.com asked several NHL stars to name the equivalent in hockey.
 What is the hardest -- and perhaps the most subjective -- rule for NHL refs to call?
 Here's what they said:

-Arizona Coyotes center Max Domi: Offsides, especially now with the whole challenge thing.
+Arizona Coyotes center Max Domi: Offside, especially now with the whole challenge thing.
 [The NHL has increased the penalty this season for teams that unsuccessfully challenge whether a player was offside before a goal.
 Instead of losing a timeout, the team is hit with a delay-of-game penalty.]
-That's the worst, when you're going down [the ice] and the offsides happens and you still have the puck for like 20 seconds.
-I don't know what the full rule is, but if something like that happens, and obviously the offsides has nothing to do with it, but the goal gets called back you're just like, "Are you kidding me?"
+That's the worst, when you're going down [the ice] and the offside happens and you still have the puck for like 20 seconds.
+I don't know what the full rule is, but if something like that happens, and obviously the offside has nothing to do with it, but the goal gets called back you're just like, "Are you kidding me?"

 Chicago Blackhawks winger Patrick Kane: The offsides rule.
-Sometimes after the review, you don't even know if the guy is offsides or onside.
+Sometimes after the review, you don't even know if the guy is offside or onside.
 I would say the [subjective part] is kind of like having control of the puck on the offside.

 Columbus Blue Jackets defenseman Seth Jones: Offsides has probably been that [NFL's] catch-no-catch-kind of rule, that they can take back a goal or whatever it is.

-Dallas Stars center Tyler Seguin: Offsides.
+Dallas Stars center Tyler Seguin: Offside.
 Especially with the cameras and everything.
 And especially with the ones that are dealing with a goal.
 It's very subjective.

 Washington Capitals winger T.J.
 Oshie: It's probably the offsides call.
 There is a gray zone there, and I feel like the gray zone might be a little too big.